DaPotatoMan/visualized-audio-recorder/README.md

 ## Usage

-1. Install plugin.
+1. Install package.

    ```bash
    npm add -D visualized-audio-recorder
    ```

-2. Add it to Vite config file.
+2. Add it to your project.

   ```ts
   import useRecorder from 'visualized-audio-recorder'